Courses

 Winter Term

-Evolution of Earth and Life (EARS 2)
+Evolution of Earth and Life (EAPS 2)

 Explore how life and Earth co-evolved through deep time.
 Learn how past climates and events reveal patterns and lessons that inform our understanding of modern climate change.

-Earth Resources (EARS 9)
+Earth Resources (EAPS 9)

 Discover how Earth's mineral and energy resources form, are found, and are extracted.
 Learn exploration techniques and scientific methods used to locate resources for societal use, plus economic and environmental considerations.